 - understand that texts from the English, Welsh or Irish literary heritage have been influential and significant over time, and explore their meaning today

 explore how texts from different cultures and traditions may reflect or influence values, assumptions and sense of identity.

 Key Stage 5

 Students follow the CCEA GCE English Literature course.
 We give the students the opportunity to study not only a wide range of literature written by home grown Irish writers but also literature from outside of Ireland and the U.K. as well as literature in translation.
 This course will give the students the opportunity to explore an important part of their own cultural heritage.
 Moreover, with the wide range of novels, poems and plays by both British, Irish and international writers, our students will not only deepen their understanding of their own history and society but also gain an insight into others.
-Through independent and critical reading they will develop their interest and enjoyment in literary studies and become an accomplished, discerning reader.
+Through independent and critical reading, they will develop their interest and enjoyment in literary studies and become an accomplished reader and discerning student.

-The top ten occupations for English graduates in employment in the UK included sales and retail assistants, marketing associate professionals, teaching assistants and authors, writers and translators.
+The top ten occupations for English graduates in employment in the UK included legal professionals, marketing professionals, teachers, authors, copywriters and translators.
 Further study was the destination for almost a fifth (19.6%) of English graduates, with almost half studying a Masters in English or related subject areas including journalism.

-Jobs directly related to your degree include: Editorial assistant; English as a foreign language teacher; Lexicographer; Magazine journalist; Newspaper journalist; Primary school teacher; Secondary school teacher; Writer.
+Jobs directly related to an English degree include: Editorial posts; Teacher at Primary and Secondary levels; Teacher of English as a foreign language; Lexicographer; Magazine journalist; Newspaper journalist; Writer.

-Jobs where your degree would be useful include: Academic librarian; Advertising account executive; Advertising copywriter; Arts administrator; Information officer; Marketing executive; Public relations officer; Records manager.
+Jobs where your degree would be useful include: Social Media Manager; Marketing executive; Academic librarian; Advertising account executive; Advertising copywriter; Arts administrator; Information officer; Public relations officer; Records manager.